MohammadShahin/Provectus-internship-test-task/README.md

 ```
 $ sudo docker-compose up --build
 ```
-This will results in some errors because there was no permission granted for the data processing to edit *minio* and *pgadmin*.
+This will generate some new directories in the project.
+Moreover, this command will result in some errors because there was no permission granted for the data processing to edit *minio* and *pgadmin* (new directories).
 To change that you need first to shut down docker-compose by keyboard interrupt and run the command:
 ```
 $ sudo docker-compose down
 ```